 Google’s Reasonable Surfer Model is a search engine algorithm that promotes transparency and fairness in the ranking of websites.
-This model aims to provide more helpful information for searchers by considering content relevance, link quality, and user signals.
+This model provides more helpful information for searchers by considering content relevance, link quality, and user signals.
 This post will explore how Google uses these factors to rank websites in their search results pages.

 What is the Reasonable surfer model?